ditrit/ToP/README.md

 The tests for syntax verification (a little over 400) cover the entire grammar as defined in the standard and all the examples provided in the latter.

 ## Caution
-ToPar is currently only a syntax validator and has not been tested in production.
+ToP is currently only a syntax validator and has not been tested in production.